rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 #### Python Finite-State Machines on Jetson AGX Orin DK

-State machines can be created in several popular general purpose programming languages, and most relevant to the AI ongoing Lab projects is Python.
+State machine models can be created in several popular general purpose programming languages, and Python is most relevant to the ongoing AI Lab projects.

 [Python-statemachine](https://pypi.org/project/python-statemachine/) provides a comprehensive *pip*-accessible library of FSM-specific classes, objects, and functions for Python 3.6+ systems.
 Object-oriented methods are most suited for building efficient state and transition functions for such autonomous machines.